songzhw/songzhw.github.io/react/2019-07-02-advanced-ts-rn.md

 ![](images/2019-07-28 at 22.04.59.png)

-So the approach to fix it is add a `` type:
+So the approach to fix it is add a `NavigationScreenProps ` type:

 ```TypeScript
 type IProps = NavigationScreenProps